FirelyTeam/firely-docs-firely-server/overview.rst

 Exploring Firely Server
 -----------------------

+.. image:: ./images/FirelyServer_01.png
+  :align: right
+  :width: 250px
+  :alt: Illustration of Firely server

 Firely Server is a turn-key FHIR Server that you can :ref:`set up within minutes<vonk_getting_started>`.
 You can try out Firely server for free, either using the sandbox environment at https://server.fire.ly or by obtaining an evaluation license after `signing up <https://fire.ly/firely-server-trial/>`_.
 The sandbox environment is mostly intended for testing and educational purposes, you can explore the sandbox using our Swagger-based `web UI <_static/swagger>`_.
 The evaluation license allows you to explore all the functionality of Firely Server during a week.
 After this period, it is possible to renew your license by contacting us at server@fire.ly.

-.. image:: ./images/FirelyServer_01.png
-  :align: right
-  :width: 250px
-  :alt: Illustration of Firely server

 If you are interested in Firely Server for commercial use within your organization, we provide professional licensing in different tiers:

 .. list-table:: Firely Server Editions
-   :widths: 25 25 25
+   :widths: 25 25
    :header-rows: 1

    * - Firely Server US 🇺🇸
      - Firely Server International 🌍
    * - Firely Server Essentials
+     - Firely Server Essentials
-     - Firely Solution for Healthcare Technology
+   * - Firely Solution for Healthcare Technology
-     - Firely Solution for CMS Interoperability & Prior Authorization Final Rule
-   * - Firely Server Essentials
      - Firely Server Premium

-Starter or Premium.
+   * - Firely Solution for CMS Interoperability & Prior Authorization Final Rule
+     - /

 For more information and pricing you can also visit the `product site <https://fire.ly/products/firely-server/>`_.

 Quick navigation